 Spend the following flights getting familiar with your model and making sure it is properly trimmed for straight and level flight.
+When you feel comfortable with your flight.
 When you feel comfortable with your model, it's time to try aerobatics.